-- align with the RSES regarding the continued investment and development of the town as a key tourism driver for the Waterford metropolitan area; - the LAP should be informed by the preparation of a Local Transport Plan and should integrate land use and transport planning to provide for enhanced active and sustainable transport modes to help achieve the 10-minute town concept.
+- identify opportunity/regeneration sites, vacant and underutilised buildings, together with specific investment and/or infrastructure to support regeneration development, such as site assembly, land acquisition, and/or sustainable transport initiatives; - consider how to prioritise housing delivery in areas close to the facilities and services of the town and village centres, where land is already served by appropriate infrastructure or is capable of being serviced within the plan period, and is accessible by walking, cycling and public transport; - the LAP should be informed by the preparation of a Local Transport Plan and should integrate land use and transport planning to provide for enhanced active and sustainable transport modes to help achieve the 10-minute town concept.
 The planning authority is advised to consult with the NTA and TII in this regard; and - prepare an updated Strategic Flood Risk Assessment (SFRA) and include policies and objectives in relation to the implementation of SuDS and nature based solutions as a means for managing surface water run-off at key development sites.
 The planning authority is advised to consult with the OPW in this respect.